-In the 2011/12 financial year, Council was for the first time required to operate under the Office of Local Governments (OLG) new reporting framework for NSW local government known as the Integrated Planning and Reporting Framework.
-This new reporting framework replaced the former Management Plan and Social Plan with an integrated framework that includes a Community Strategic Plan, a Delivery Program, an Operational Plan and a Resourcing Strategy
+In the 2011/12 Financial Year Council was for the first time required to operate under the DLG's new reporting framework for NSW local government known as the Integrated Planning and Reporting (IP&R) Framework.
+This new reporting framework replaced the former Management Plan and Social Plan with an integrated framework that includes a Community Strategic Plan, a Delivery Program, an Operational Plan and a Resourcing Strategy (see graphic representation below).

-The Integrated Planning and Reporting Framework recognises that communities do not exist in isolation, and neither should Council's individual plans.
+The IP&R Framework recognises that communities do not exist in isolation, and neither should Council's individual plans.
 The framework encourages councils to draw their various plans together, to understand how they interact and to get the maximum leverage from their efforts by planning holistically for the future.

-The Integrated Planning and Reporting Framework also opens the way for councils and their communities to have important discussions about funding priorities, service levels and preserving local identity and to plan in partnership for a more sustainable future.
+The IP&R Framework also opens the way for councils and their communities to have important discussions about funding priorities, service levels and preserving local identity and to plan in partnership for a more sustainable future.

-Two (2) key documents in the Integrated Planning and Reporting Framework are the Operational Plan and Delivery Program.
-An explanation of what a Delivery Program and Operational Plan aim to achieve is provided in the following section.
+Two key documents in the IP&R Framework are the Operational Plan and Delivery Program.
+An explanation of what a Delivery Program and Operational Plan aim to achieve is provided below: